IDI-Systems/acre2/docs/wiki/user/installation.md

 - In the dialogue that appears, navigate to your Arma 3 installation folder and select the `@acre2` folder.
 - Enable the mod.
 - Launch Arma 3 in the Launcher.
-- ACRE2 will try to copy the plugins to your TeamSpeak 3 installation directory.
+- ACRE2 will try to copy the plugins to your Mumble/TeamSpeak 3 installation directory.
 A pop-up will appear describing what the process did.
-- Launch TeamSpeak 3 and assure the ACRE2 plugin is enabled in the `Settings -> Plugins` window.
+- Launch Mumble/TeamSpeak 3 and assure the ACRE2 plugin is enabled in the `Settings -> Plugins` window.

 #### Shortcut

 - Create a new shortcut for Arma 3, or edit an existing one, and add `@acre2` and `@CBA_A3` to the `-mod` parameter.
 - Launch Arma 3 through the shortcut you created.
-- ACRE2 will try to copy the plugins to your TeamSpeak 3 installation directory.
+- ACRE2 will try to copy the plugins to your Mumble/TeamSpeak 3 installation directory.
 A pop-up will appear describing what the process did.
-- Launch TeamSpeak 3 and assure the ACRE2 plugin is enabled in the `Settings -> Plugins` window.
+- Launch Mumble/TeamSpeak 3 and assure the ACRE2 plugin is enabled in the `Settings -> Plugins` window.

 ### Configuration